MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/01/devtools-121.md

 <!-- Subtitle: In recent versions of Microsoft Edge, the Z-index and DOM tabs weren't working.
 In Microsoft Edge 121, this issue has been resolved. -->

-In recent versions of Microsoft Edge, there was a bug in the **3D View** panel that caused the **Z-index** and **DOM** tabs to not work correctly.
+In recent versions of Microsoft Edge, there was a bug in the **3D View** tool that caused the **Z-index** and **DOM** tabs to not work correctly.
 The tabs would crash or freeze and show the content for the **Composited Layers** tab instead.
 This has been fixed in Microsoft Edge 121.

 See also:
 * [Navigate webpage layers, z-index, and DOM using the 3D View tool](../../../3d-view/index.md)